 Once the coffee has been fetched, it’s the other way around – grab the headset and put it on.

-A wireless headset has clear advantages.
+For such cases, a wireless headset has clear advantages.
 Even at a distance of a few feet, you can still talk to friends in voice chat.
 Depending on the range, you can even get to the kitchen and back.

 3. No Cable Tangle